Cloudxtreme/Centos-7-64x/README.md

 What is EasyNginx ?
 ===================
 EasyNginx is some bash script.
 EasyNginx will help you install LEMP( Nginx, PHP-FPM, MariaDB on Linux ) and some other software like CSF, Composer...
-You only need to copy below to terminal, then press enter.
+You only need to copy below code to terminal, then press enter.
 Wait about 3 minutes.
 Restart VPS.
 Enter command "easynginx" to access menu.
 You can create user, domain for each user.
 And the last, EasyNginx was writen to optimous speed and security.

 How to install